open-contracting/infrastructure/docs/guidance/publishing.md

 Make sure your project-level files include links in the `contractingProcesses/releases` section to each related OCDS file.

+You ought to publish updates throughout the project lifecycle, rather than only after projects are completed.

 To make your data easier to access, consider providing:

 * A regularly updated bulk file of all your data for download